Skip to main content

 Improve Career Satisfaction and Independence

 Family nurse practitioners enjoy a high rate of job satisfaction.
-An FNP is ranked as one of the top four Best Healthcare Jobs and in the top five of the 100 Best Jobs overall, according to U.S. News & World Report, 2020.
+An FNP is ranked as number one in the 100 Best Jobs overall, according to U.S. News & World Report, 2024.
 This satisfaction comes from the ability to define their own practice and be the primary care providers for people of all ages, in the very communities in which they live.
 Many states also grant prescriptive privileges to FNPs.

 Nurse Practitioners Make a Difference